juliesymons/juliesymons/GettingStarted.md

 * ComplexField       (a scalar field with complex elements)
 * ComplexVectorField (a vector field with complex elements)
 * ColorField         (a field where each order-1 tensor is a pixel)

+Tensors can have different dimensions, which are referred to as the tensor *order*.
+An order-0 tensor is called a scalar and contains a single number.
+An order-1 tensor is called a vector and contains one or more numbers.
+An order-2 tensor is called a matrix.
+The one after that is just called Tensor3 in CCT.
+This is currently the highest order supported by CCT.

+The elements are numbers, which can be real or complex, and stored as 32-bit floats, except for the `ColorField` which is a vector field holding three 8-bit color channels (red, green, blue).
+The complex fields have real and imaginary components, which are both floats.

+For example #1, `counter` is a scalar field.
+It's shape is (200, 200).

 Additional field types may be defined by the user.

 refer back to counter and colormovie